Life Cycle Assessment (LCA)

 Netherlands (RIVM) Publishes Method To Measure Environmental Impact Of Healthcare

-The Dutch RIVM has released an enhanced methodology for calculating the environmental footprint of the healthcare sector, targeting greenhouse gas emissions, medicine production, and resource use.
-This standardized framework signals a shift toward more granular supply chain reporting and environmental accountability for pharmaceutical and medical device manufacturers.
+The Dutch RIVM has introduced an enhanced methodology for calculating the healthcare sector environmental footprint, focusing on greenhouse gas emissions, medicine production, and resource use.
+This standardized framework signals a shift toward more granular supply chain reporting and increased environmental accountability for pharmaceutical and medical device manufacturers.

 rivm.nlNetherlandsNetherlands